-The Himalayan cat is a hybrid cat breed with a fascinating nomenclature, possessing traits that are a mix of Persian and Siamese cats.
+The Himalayan cat is a hybrid cat breed with a fascinating nomenclature, possessing traits that are a mix of Persian cats and Siamese cats.
 This breed neither belongs to the Himalayan mountains nor has been named after them.
 On the contrary, they have been named after the Himalayan Rabbits which have similar dark markings on their face.

 The Himalayan cats also happen to be one of the most popular cat breeds in India.
 In this post, we’ll explore more about this breed’s appearance, temperament, diet, grooming needs, and more.